Mitchell Stephens (ice hockey)

-Mitchell Stephens (born February 5, 1997) is a Canadian professional ice hockey centre for the Laval Rocket in the American Hockey League (AHL) while under contract to the Montreal Canadiens of the National Hockey League (NHL).
-Stephens was selected by the Tampa Bay Lightning in the second round (33rd overall) of the 2015 NHL Entry Draft.
-Stephens won back-to-back Stanley Cups with the Lightning in 2020 and 2021.
+Mitchell Stephens (born February 5, 1997) is a Canadian professional ice hockey centre for the Coachella Valley Firebirds of the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).
+He was selected in the second round, 33rd overall, by the Tampa Bay Lightning in the 2015 NHL entry draft and won back-to-back Stanley Cups with the Lightning in 2020 and 2021.
+Stephens has also previously played for the Detroit Red Wings and Montreal Canadiens.

-Early life
+Junior career

+Amateur

 Stephens was born on February 5, 1997, in Peterborough, Ontario to parents Lee and Heather.
-He is the cousin of Owen Tippett of the Philadelphia Flyers.

-Playing career

-Amateur

-Growing up in Peterborough, Stephens played in the Peterborough Minor Hockey Council’s AAA Petes program before joining the Toronto Marlboros of the Greater Toronto Hockey League.
+Growing up in Peterborough, Stephens played in the Peterborough Minor Hockey Council's AAA Petes program before joining the Toronto Marlboros of the Greater Toronto Hockey League (GTHL).
 While playing with the Minor Midget AAA Toronto Marlboros, Stephens helped lead the team to a Kraft Cup title and Scotiabank GTHL Playoffs championship during the 2012–13 season.
 He reached this achievement by recording 44 goals and 84 points in 58 regular-season games.
 As a result of his play, Stephens was drafted eighth overall by the Saginaw Spirit in the 2013 Ontario Hockey League (OHL) Priority Selection draft.

-Major junior career
+Major junior

 His outstanding play with Saginaw was recognized when he was chosen to skate as a member of Canada Ontario at the 2014 World U-17 Hockey Challenge.
 During the 2014–15 season, Stephens was chosen to skate at the 2015 CHL/NHL Top Prospects Game.